For booking, press inquiries & photos, please contact:

 “I developed an independent spirit at an early age” Dove said.
 “I believe it is the result of taking my father’s words to heart.
 It’s a tough life out there girl, you have to learn how to take care of yourself.”
 Graduating early, at age 16, from Calvert High School, she left home, got a job, bought her own car and eventually her own home in North Beach, where she still lives today.

 After years of performing in local bands, Dove took the plunge, resigning from a comfortable and secure federal government job, to become a solo performer.
-Within three years Dove completed her degree in communications from the University of Maryland and released her first CD “Chesapeake” on her own Island Girl Records label.
+Within a year, Dove completed her degree in communications from the University of Maryland and released her first CD “Chesapeake” on her own Island Girl Records label.

 “As a solo artist there are so many hats to wear.”
 Dove said, she wears hats of songwriter, singer, guitarist, manager and agent.
 “That means I do it all,” Dove said.
 Incredibly diverse, she sings in the genres of country, R&B, rock and spirituals.
 With a deep, rich voice Dove sings from her heart at every performance.